Hacking the Popcorn Hour C-200

 - Using this config, build the modules and install them as usual to the rootfs.
 The version string must be 2.6.22.19-19-4.

-vmlinuxto any directory in the rootfs. - Copy
+- Copy vmlinux to any directory in the rootfs.

 - Power on the PCH, and update to latest firmware.